-Also, paint left in the tubing must be blown out.
-Some can be saved, but much of it goes to waste.
+Also, paint left in the hose must be blown out.
+Some of the paint can be saved, but much of it goes to waste.

-- Avoid Wind: Even a mild, 5 mph wind is enough to blow away sprayed paint.
-Truly windy days can increase your paint consumption by as much as 50-percent.
+Even a mild, 5 mph wind is enough to blow away sprayed paint.
+Very windy days can increase your paint consumption by as much as 50-percent.
 It's difficult to block the paint, so wait until conditions are better before spraying again.

-When you are finished, it is tempting to spray out the rest of the paint into the air.
-Instead, pump paint remaining in the hose back into the can instead of disposing of it.
-Paint residing in even 25' of hose can add up.
+When you are finished, it might be tempting to spray out the rest of the paint into the air.
+Instead, pump the paint remaining in the hose back into the container instead of disposing of it.
+Paint remaining in even 25 feet of the hose can add up.
+Plus, conserving the paint is more eco-friendly.

-- Stand Closer To Surface: The farther away from the surface you are, the more paint drifts away as a cloud.
+The farther away from the surface you are, the more paint drifts away as a cloud.
 Standing closer to the surface reduces this paint-cloud.
-But be careful: spraying closer means a greater chance of drips.
-Also, you get more blow-back from the sprayer, which means suiting up with a painted sock, coveralls, respirator, and goggles.